 The active ingredient in Bystolic is known as nebivolol and it is available in multiple strengths.
 You can check Bystolic price on the 2.5mg, 5mg, and 10mg tablets by click on "Check Prices" above.

 Bystolic is manufactured by Forest Laboratories in Canada, with the tablets being triangular-shaped and having light blue color for the 2.5mg, beige color for 5mg, pink color for the 10mg, and light blue color for 20mg tablet.

 Currently there is no Bystolic coupon available on our Rx coupons page; however, check for regular updates for additional discounts.
-Generic Bystolic is also available from India and the United Kingdom.
+Bystolic generic versions are also available from India and the United Kingdom.

 Take Bystolic (Nebivolol) as directed by your doctor.
 This medication is taken once-daily by mouth.
 This medication comes in the following dosages:

 - Bystolic (Nebivolol) 20mg